hikari20140/character-operators/README.md

-This repository fully supports C++, javascrip, C#,
+This repository fully supports C++, javascrip
 How to write operators
 Language: C++
 int main(void) {